 Helen Levy, Ph.D.

 Dr. Levy's research interests include the causes and consequences of lacking health insurance, evaluation of public health insurance programs, and the role of health literacy in explaining disparities in health outcomes.
-Additionally, she is a co-Investigator on the Health and Retirement Study, the Institute for Social Research’s long-running longitudinal study of health and economic dynamics at older ages.
+Additionally, she is an associate director of the Health and Retirement Study, the Institute for Social Research’s long-running longitudinal study of health and economic dynamics at older ages.
 She is a Research Associate at the National Bureau of Economic Research and served as a Senior Economist to the President's Council of Economic Advisers in 2010-11.
 She also is a member of the IHPI Institute Leadership Team (ILT).

 - Ph.D., Economics, Princeton University